mhfalken/soft-power/README.md

 <img src="images/figure8.png" width="500">

 So far, I have tested the _power solution_ on my evaluation board.
 I have also integrated it into the next version of my laser tag guns, which will undergo testing soon.
 This integration enhances user-friendliness by eliminating the risk of forgetting to turn the devices off.
 Additionally, charging is simplified—users only need to plug in a USB power cable and don’t need the unlogic step of turning on the power switch.

+I have also published this article in the Circuit Celler, Issue 417